-Haliburton County in Ontario, Canada is dominated by rivers and lakes.
-Tourists from all over flock here for the water bodies and haliburton forest.
+Haliburton County in Ontario, Canada, is dominated by rivers and lakes.
+Tourists from all over flock here for the water bodies and Haliburton forest.
 The image above of a swamp is what the tourists might see if they were in the vicinity and got up early.

 Swamp in the Haliburton Forest

 There is something undeniably magical about swamps and mist.
-Without the mist, a swamp looks too normal and featureless, almost without character.
+Without the mist, a swamp looks too ordinary and featureless, almost without character.
 And mist by itself only hides things we ought to be seeing.
 Taken together, however, they unite to take away whatever is boring out of swamps and clothe it with a sense of eerie mystery instead.